2020–21 FA Trophy: Second round proper

 The draw was made on 9 December 2020.

 Third round proper

 The draw was made on 9 December with ties scheduled to be played on 19 December.
 Stamford were awarded a bye due to the withdrawal of Macclesfield Town.

 Fourth round proper

 The draw was made on 21 December, with ties initially scheduled to be played on 16 January.

-Fifth Round Proper
+Fifth round proper

 The draw was made on 18 January, with ties initially scheduled to be played on 6 February.

 Quarter-finals

 The draw was made on 8 February 2021, with ties scheduled to be played on 27 February.

 Semi-finals

 The draw was made on 1 March 2021, with ties scheduled to be played on 27 March.

 Final

 The final was held on Saturday 22 May 2021.